vaishnavi-394/spotify-top50-analysis-Project/README.md

 ---

+# 🎵 Spotify SQL Practice Queries

+> A collection of practical SQL queries performed on the **Spotify Top 50 USA dataset**, covering aggregation, subqueries, filters & text functions.

-Connect on LinkedIn for more SQL & data projects!
+⭐ *Connect on [LinkedIn](https://www.linkedin.com/in/vaishnavi-chakraborty-85b949292/) for more SQL & data projects!*